dwpaley/rprob/README.md

 the output will overwrite the input.
 This makes it easy to work efficiently by iteratively running RProb, reloading the pgn in Chessbase, and adding further moves.

+To process a repertoire for Black, change the `w` on the command line to `b`.

 ## Brief intro

 - Think of a repertoire as a list of positions with your side to move.
 In RProb,